Miximilian2270/adn-autoskip/README.md

 # adn-autoskip
-Autoskip for ADN
+Autoskip for ADN with Settings
-Automatically skip intro/recap/credits/next episode on ADN with configurable settings.
+- Automatically skip intro/recap/credits/next episode on ADN with configurable settings.